U-plus2620/engeneering-python/README.md

 for a given room
 The arguments for this program are:

-light_calc.py is a program to calculate the lux necessary for a given room size The arguments for the program are given via the command line.
+light_calc.py is a program to calculate the amount of light fixtures necessary for a given area, given the necessary lux and the given lumens that each light gives off.
+The arguments for the program are given via the command line.
 The program calculates the formula given by dime budensky in his book